raphael-group/calder/README.md

 * R >= 3.3
 * R package: [Timescape](https://bioconductor.org/packages/release/bioc/html/timescape.html) (and its dependencies)

-First, run the Python script to convert the solution DOT and CSV files to Timescape-formatted files:
+First, run the Python script to convert the solution DOT and CSV files to Timescape-formatted files (assuming that `python` refers to Python 3):
 ```
-python3 soln_to_timescape.py outdir/CLL003_soln1.csv outdir/CLL003_tree1.dot CLL003
+python soln_to_timescape.py outdir/CLL003_soln1.csv outdir/CLL003_tree1.dot CLL003
 ```
 Then, run the following commands in R to generate the visualization:
 ```